JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 <img alt="New project" src="screen1.png" height="500" />

-After you download the Compose for Desktop dependencies from the Maven repositories your new project is ready to go.
-Open the Gradle toolbar on the right, and select `sample/Tasks/compose desktop/run`.
+After you download the Compose for Desktop dependencies from the Maven repositories, your new project is ready to go.
+Open the Gradle toolbar on the right and select `sample/Tasks/compose desktop/run`.
-The first run may take some time, but afterwards the following dialog will be shown:
+The first run may take some time.
+Afterwards, the following dialog will be shown:

 <img alt="Application running" src="screen2.gif" height="500" />